muety/go-graphql-sse-example/README.md

 * Install dependencies: `yarn install`
 * Run the frontend for development: `yarn serve`
 * Go to http://localhost:4000

+The interactive GraphQL explorer can be accessed at http://localhost:8080/graphiql.
+You can find [example queries here](docs/queries.md).

 ## Limitations
 * This example focuses primarily on the backend and the data flow between front- and backend.
 Accordingly, the UI is not very beautiful.